puppetlabs/puppet_operational_dashboards/README.md

 * Install and configure Telegraf to collect metrics from your PE infrastructure.
 FOSS users can specify a list of infrastructure nodes via the `puppet_operational_dashboards::telegraf::agent` parameters.
 * Install and configure Grafana with several dashboards to display data from InfluxDB

 Note that this will save an InfluxDB administrative token to the user's home directory, typically `/root/.influxdb_token`.
-The type and provider code can use this token, but it is not available to Puppet server to be used in compiling catalogs.
-In order to use the Telegraf token created by this module, you will need to either:
+The `puppetlabs/influxdb` types and providers can make use of this file during catalog application.
+The manifests in this module are also able to use it via [deferred functions](https://puppet.com/docs/puppet/7/deferring_functions.html), which also run on the agent as the first step of catalog application.
+Therefore, it is possible to use this file for all token-based operations in this module, and no further configuration is required.

-* Supply this admin token via the `influxdb::token` parameter.
-* Supply the Telegraf token via the `puppet_operational_dashboards::telegraf_token` parameter.

-These are both `Sensitive` strings, so the recommended way is to encrypt them with [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) and use the encrypted value in hiera.
-For example:
+It is also possible to specify this token via the `influxdb::token` parameter in hiera.
+The Telegraf token used by the `telegraf` service and Grafana datasource can also be set via `puppet_operational_dashboards::telegraf_token`.
+These are both `Sensitive` strings, so the recommended way to use them is to encrypt them with [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) and use the encrypted value in hiera data.
+After setting up a hierarchy to use the [eyaml backend](https://github.com/voxpupuli/hiera-eyaml#with-hiera-5), the values can be added to hiera data and automatically converted to `Sensitive`:

 ```
 influxdb::token: <eyaml_encrypted_string>